Table of contents

-The product page is one of the most important stages of your e-commerce site.
-It's the last step before adding to the cart, but it's also often the landing page for your marketing actions, even before the homepage.
-As a Shopify agency, we recommend implementing the necessary means to promote conversion from the product page.
+The product page is one of the most important steps on your e-commerce site.
+It is the last step before adding to the cart, but it is also often the landing page for your marketing actions, even before the homepage.
+As a Shopify agency, we recommend implementing the necessary means to encourage conversion from the product page.

-Each of your product pages should include the following elements:
+Each of your product pages should include the following:

 - High-quality images of your product,